gin-gonic/gin/docs/doc.md

 #### AsciiJSON

-Using AsciiJSON to Generates ASCII-only JSON with escaped non-ASCII characters.
+Using AsciiJSON to Generate ASCII-only JSON with escaped non-ASCII characters.

 ```go
 func main() {